-For generations Western Montana’s authentic way of living has drawn families to vacation here, where adventure comes in many forms and simple pleasures such as floating a river, picking cherries off a tree or seeing wildlife on Wild Horse Island are plentiful.
-Try kayaking on Flathead Lake, learning to ride a horse, or taking a zip-line tour at a ski resort.
-Summer fun abounds in Glacier Country.
+Western Montana has long drawn families to vacation here, where adventure comes in many forms and simple pleasures, such as floating a river, picking cherries and seeing wildlife, are plentiful.
+Plan adventures into your family getaway, like kayaking on Flathead Lake, learning to ride a horse, taking a zip line tour or attending a local fair.
+Summer fun and unforgettable memories await in Glacier Country.

 HORSEBACK RIDING

-Saddling up in Western Montana is a part of the western experience, and with thousands of miles of horseback riding trails to explore, there are options (and lessons) for every experience level.
+Saddling up in Western Montana is a part of the western experience, and with thousands of miles of trails to explore, there are options (and lessons) for every experience level.
 Riding on horseback is a great way to see the countryside inaccessible to motorized vehicles, and kids can find their inner cowboy or cowgirl.
 Experienced guides can take you out for a lesson in the arena, a ride on a creekside trail, or a daylong journey into Glacier National Park or the Bob Marshall Wilderness.
 Either way, your family’s Western Montana vacation is sure to be memorable from the vantage point of a saddle.

 WILD HORSE ISLAND